lucafa/Utility/README.md

 port_scan.sh is a script to find open ports using netcat.
 It requires a file with a list of ip address and a file with a list of ports to knock

 foto_resize.sh is a script to resize image in subfolders

+backup.sh is a script to make a directory backup for Linux